 Parties are held at certain times of the year.
 Generally, there are two parties, Halloween and Valentine's Day.
-Classroom coordinators help the teacher coordinate the activities.
+Classroom coordinators, organized through SSM Home & School Association, help the teacher coordinate the activities.
 Middle school generally takes a field trip in lieu of the classroom party.
 Any other parties require prior approval of the Principal.
 Parents are directed to ask individual classroom teachers for their approval if they wish to bring siblings when volunteering for a classroom party or function.
 Please consult the Nut Policy in this handbook when bringing food items to school.